Digital Media and Society - Master's Programme in Social Sciences

 Graduates of the programme can work as digital media, internet or information society researchers, digital media or social media analysts, research managers, research administrators, digital media industry consultants or digital media experts.

-Employers include public service, government institutions, civil society organisations, non-governmental organisation (NGOs), international development organisations, information and communications technology (ICT) consultants, ICT policy experts, social media managers, communication experts in the public or private sector, as well as in a broad area of professions in the new media and creative industries.
+- communication experts in the public or private sector, as well as in a broad area of professions in the new media and creative industries.

 Many of the programme's graduates work in the media industry, as practitioners or as digital media and communication specialists, both in Sweden and internationally, while a number of the programme's graduates have pursued doctoral studies.

-Career support During your whole time as a student UU Careers offers you support and guidance.
-You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
-This service is free of charge for all students at Uppsala University.
-Read more about UU Careers.
+During your time as a student, UU Careers offers support and guidance.
+You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
+Learn more about UU Careers.

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-Also required is:

-90 credits within the social sciences; and
+- 90 credits within the social sciences; and

-documented written independent academic work (i.e. one or several academic essays or papers).
+- documented written independent academic work (i.e. one or several academic essays or papers).

-additional relevant merits, e.g. work experience/internships.
+- additional relevant merits, e.g. work experience and internships.